linneaes/eco_genomics/transcriptomics/transcriptomics_notes.md

 We looked at overlap between differential gene expression at different acute temps vs the baseline.
 We found 23 differentially expressed genes overlapping between all 3 temps

 ctrl F and select a region to replace words

+## 10-22 Euler plots, Scatter plots, and WGCNA

+We finished creating euler plots for the data to compare the overlap of differentially expressed genes between treatment groups (BASE, A28, A33).

+We then created scatter plots of responses from different devTemps when exposed to A28 and A33.
+We contrasted the baseline treatment and A28 for the devtemp 18 group, and then merged the two dataframes.
+We saw a huge upregulation when exposed to 28 with the baseline at 22, and a downregulation from 18.